TheMrAI/contemplations/hard_times.md

    5. Do not let your children do anything that makes you dislike them
    6. Set your house in perfect order before your criticize the world
    7. Pursue what is meaningful not what is expedient
-   8. Tell the truth - or, at least, don't lie
+   8. Tell the truth - or, at least, don't lie CHECKED
-   9. Assume that the person you are listening to might know something you don't
+   9. Assume that the person you are listening to might know something you don't CHECKED
    10. Be precise in your speech
    11. Do not bother children when they are skateboarding
    12. Pet a cat when you encounter one on the street